-The guidelines below are intended to address the specific needs of those doctors in training who wish to train on a LTFT basis.
+The guidelines below are intended to address the specific needs of those who wish to train on a LTFT basis.
 The terms flexible training and less than full-time training are synonymous and equate to training that is carried out on a part time basis.
-The guidelines apply equally to Dental trainees.
+The guidelines apply equally to dental trainees.

 If you are a GP trainee, please use the following contacts for advice / guidance on LTFT:

 |South-East Region||Heather Peacock||Heather.Peacock@nes.scot.nhs.uk||Tel 0131 656 3473|

 |If you are a Foundation trainee, please click here for specific information and guidance.|